SasaKaranovic/hd44780-clock/README.md

 Why did I make this project and what it is about?
 --------------
 So how many of you like to sleep in completely dark room?
-Blinds closed, no light comming in at all...
-Well I can sleep in whatever conditinos, but my wife likes to sleep in pitch black room.
+Blinds closed, no light coming in at all...
+Well I can sleep in whatever conditions, but my wife likes to sleep in pitch black room.
-It's ok and all but it makes it impossible to see the clock on the wall.
-If you get digital one with backlight and place it on wall, then it's too bright.
-If I try to use my phone, I usally drop it from the bed/bedside table 2-3 times before I find unlock button and wake everyone while doing it...
+It's OK and all but it makes it impossible to see the clock on the wall.
+If you get digital one with back-light and place it on wall, then it's too bright.
+If I try to use my phone, I usually drop it from the bed/bedroom table 2-3 times before I find unlock button and wake everyone while doing it...
-So what did I doo?
-I made a small clock with backlight, that I can place by the bed, on the floor and I will be able to see what time it is and on the same time, it isn't bright enough to prevent my better half from sleeping.
+So what did I do?
+I made a small clock with back-light, that I can place by the bed, on the floor and I will be able to see what time it is and on the same time, it isn't bright enough to prevent my better half from sleeping.